-A guide to problems, costs, maintenance and repair for your 1992 Lincoln Continental
+A guide to repairs, service, and maintenance costs for your 1992 Lincoln Continental

 Sagging suspension can be a result of air suspension struts and/or drier leaking air.
 These type of air leaks can lead to failure of the air suspension compressor.

 In high dust areas, problems with the EGR system are common.
 The filter for the EGR solenoid may plug and cause the EGR to activate when it should not; this can cause the engine to stall.
 The dirty filter should be replaced to correct this concern.

 Erratic engine coolant temperature or intermittent overheating can be caused by corrosion inside the water pump.
 The impeller may spin on the water pump shaft or the impeller may corrode.
 Either condition reduces coolant circulation resulting in engine overheating.